In loving memory of Judith E. Glaser, who died in November 2018 after a 3-year battle with Metastatic Pancreatic Cancer.

 Through 30 years of experience in corporate organizational communication, the CreatingWE Institute developed a set of tools that create a method of Co-regulation for promoting social engagements.
 C-IQ’s catalyst tools are a powerful set of measurement tools that analyze the frequency of negative cortisol-producing behaviors versus positive oxytocin-producing behaviors that occur during conversations in today’s workplaces.
-They quantify, through subjective observation, how often people engage in both positive and negative behaviors and rate the frequency of those behaviors on a Likert Scale from 0, which is never, to 5, which is always.
+They measure, through subjective observation, how often people engage in both positive and negative behaviors and rate the frequency of those behaviors on a Likert Scale from 1, which is almost never, to 5, which is almost always.

 Humans in physical proximity influence each other’s nervous systems, whether they are aware of it or not.
 We can create emotional contagion, for example, of positive or destructive feelings, that can quickly move from one person to another (Barsade 2002).
 Positive emotional contagion leads to successful communication and co-operation.